Hot flash: Acupuncture

 Acupuncture has been suggested to reduce incidence of hot flashes in women with breast cancer and men with prostate cancer, but the quality of evidence is low.

 Epidemiology

-It has been speculated that hot flashes are less common among Asian women.
+Obesity (especially visceral fat), smoking, and high anxiety are major risk factors for hot flashes.
+It has been speculated that hot flashes are less common among Asian women, possibly because of higher soy consumption.
+Only about 30% of Western populations can produce equol, compared to about 60% of Asian populations due to differences in gut bacteria that can process isoflavones from soy.

 Menopausal women who have more hot flashes have a higher risk of hypertension and cardiovascular disease.